xleonx0x/training-program-exercises/exercises/js_dom_manipulation/README.md

 ## Exercise 2
 For this exercise alter both **ex2.js** and **ex2.html** so that when button(x) is pressed it will fill in the center box with the corresponding html.

+**Bonus ⭐**: Make it so that the text fills in when the mouse leave the button instead of the click event.
+Also try extending or altering the setup

 ## Exercise 3
 Complete the fetch code in **ex3.js**.
 Write the friendly advice from the API to the given box.